Consumer Code FAQs

 The Code applies to those Integrated Retirement Communities who have been registered with ARCO by Approved Operators under the ARCO Code.
 It does not cover any other services or offers that Members may provide (such as care homes, sheltered housing or other forms of retirement housing).

-Prospective and Provisional Members of ARCO have also agreed to be bound by the ARCO Code, but will only become an Approved Operator once they have achieved compliance on one or more full assessments of an operational Integrated Retirement Community.
+Prospective and Provisional Members of ARCO have also agreed to be bound by the ARCO Code, but will only become an Approved Operator once they have achieved compliance on one or more assessments of an operational Integrated Retirement Community.

 How do I know if my Integrated Retirement Community is registered with ARCO?